nidi3/build-tools/README.md

 - runMain: Run any main method.
 - dependency: Create a graphical view of the dependencies of a project.
 - backport7to6: Make a project compiled with Java 7 runnable on Java 6.
+- startMySql: Start a docker container with MySQL, execute any SQL scripts on it.
+- stopMySql: Stop a docker container running MySQL
 - An ssh tunnel ant task to be used together with the antrun plugin:

 1. Add this plugin to the dependencies of the antrun plugin.